web-infra-dev/modern.js/packages/toolkit/main-doc/en/docusaurus-plugin-content-docs/current/guides/basic-features/routes.md

 ```

 :::note
-Modern.js has a series of resource loading and rendering optimizations by default for convention-based routing, and it is recommended that developers use convention-based routing.
+Modern.js has a series of resource loading and rendering optimizations to the default convention-based routing, and provides out-of-the-box SSR capabilities,  when using self-directed routing, need to be packaged by the developer, and it is recommended that developers use convention-based routing.
 :::

 ## Other